fs-webdev/skill-building-program/badges-active/html/_micro_device-access.md

 ------

 - You have demonstrated basic foundational knowledge in Device Access Browser APIs.
-- You should have some experience using several features of HTML5 Device Access APIs, including Touch Events, Geolocation, Device Orientation, Vibration, Ambient Light, Proximity, and Battery Status APIs.
+- You should have some experience using several features of HTML5 Device Access APIs, including Touch Events, Geolocation, Device Orientation, Vibration, Ambient Light, and Proximity APIs.

 Intro